 Agriculture

-The agricultural community has changed dramatically from the time of our early settlers.
-A time when the township farms were small mixed farms growing and raising the necessities of life to sustain their immediate families.
-Agriculture eventually moved from growing the necessities for the family to small farms specializing in the production of beef, pork and chickens, milk, grains and vegetables growing urban areas.
-The small family farm is almost a thing of the past with the exception of the growing number of recreational horse farms with riding facilities and stables which are mainly only 100 acres in size.
+The agricultural community in Oro-Medonte has changed dramatically from the time of our early settlers.
+There was once a time when the township farms were small mixed farms growing and raising the necessities of life to sustain their immediate families.
+Agriculture eventually moved from growing family necessities to farms specializing in the production of beef, pork, chicken, milk, grains and vegetables in order to support local communities.
+The small family farm is almost a thing of the past.
+The only exception being the growing number of recreational horse farms with riding facilities, which are mainly only 100 acres in size.

-Agriculture and farming today have moved past the small family farm to fewer farmers.
-The remaining farmers are farming much larger acreage with the average farmer farming at least 400 acres or more but still specializing but only on a larger scale.
-Now our Township has farms that produce beef, dairy, lamb, goat, honey, maple syrup, lavender, hemp, grapes and hops.
-There are many hobby farms as well with petting zoos, alpaca and even Santas reindeer vacation here for the Summer.
+The remaining farmers of today are farming much larger acreage.
+The average farmer farms at least 400 acres or more while specializing on a larger scale.
+Nowadays, our township has farms that produce beef, dairy, lamb, goat, honey, maple syrup, lavender, hemp, grapes and hops.
+There are many hobby farms as well, containing petting zoos and alpacas.
+If you're lucky you may even catch Santa's reindeer vacationing here for the summer!

-Agriculture and farming today have moved past the small family farm to fewer farmers.
-The remaining farmers are farming much larger acreage with the average farmer farming at least 400 acres or more but still specializing but only on a larger scale.
-Now our Township has farms that produce beef, dairy, lamb, goat, honey, maple syrup, lavender, hemp, grapes and hops.
-There are many hobby farms as well with petting zoos, alpaca and even Santas reindeer vacation here for the Summer.
+The remaining farmers of today are farming much larger acreage.
+The average farmer farms at least 400 acres or more while specializing on a larger scale.
+Nowadays, our township has farms that produce beef, dairy, lamb, goat, honey, maple syrup, lavender, hemp, grapes and hops.
+There are many hobby farms as well, containing petting zoos and alpacas.
+If you're lucky you may even catch Santa's reindeer vacationing here for the summer!